OpenAI GPT-5 Rollout: 4o, o3, & o4-mini Are Back?

-Just a few hours before I wrote this, OpenAI began rolling out its new GPT-5 model.
-I decided to quickly compile the most important things you should know following the deprecation of GPT-4o, o3, and all related models.
+On August 7, 2025, OpenAI began rolling out its new GPT-5 model.
+I decided to quickly compile the most important things you should know following the impending deprecation of GPT-4o, o3, and all related models.
 Here is what the situation looks like.

 Why Are The GPT-4o, o3, and o4-mini Missing?

 Are the GPT-4o, o3 and o4-mini models gone for good?
-The models are no longer available from the main ChatGPT interface since the rollout of GPT-5, and while they are still available via the API as of now, according to the latest news from OpenAI, they won’t be coming back to the web version of ChatGPT.
+The models which were briefly inaccessible from the main ChatGPT interface after the rollout of GPT-5 are still available via the API and as “legacy models” after enabling the “show additional models” option in the ChatGPT settings menu.
+For now, we don’t know for how much longer they will be supported.

 As you can see on the snippet above taken from the ChatGPT release notes, it’s confirmed that the GPT-4o and o3 models have officially reached the end of their lifecycle.
 All of your saved conversations in the ChatGPT web interface will be automatically switched to the new GPT-5 model versions, according to the conversation’s contents.

-In summary, for now, GPT-5, along with its reasoning variant, will be the only models available on the ChatGPT website, rolling out to users on the Free, Plus, Pro, and Team plans.
+In summary, as an end goal GPT-5, along with its reasoning variants, will be the only models available on the ChatGPT website in the future.

 Pro and Team tier users have access to GPT-5 Thinking Pro, which is an extended version of the base GPT-5 Thinking model.
 Pro and Enterprise plan users will also have access to some of the older models, but still only for a limited time.

-From now on, based on the latest ChatGPT release notes, the only models available through the ChatGPT web interface will be the GPT-5 and the GPT-5 Thinking models.
+From now on, based on the latest ChatGPT release notes, the only models available through the ChatGPT web interface will be the GPT-5 alongside its Fast, and Thinking variants.
+You can enable access to the legacy models from the ChatGPT settings menu.

 “GPT-5 in ChatGPT is our next flagship model and the new default for all logged-in users.
 It simplifies ChatGPT to a single auto-switching system that brings together the best of our previous models into a smart, fast model.”